Why People Need SNAP: Countering Myths with Reality

-Many people claim that programs like the Supplemental Nutrition Assistance Program (SNAP) allow lazy people to avoid working.
+Many people claim that public assistance programs such as the Supplemental Nutrition Assistance Program (SNAP), which assists people in buying food, allow lazy people to avoid working.
 They imagine a “welfare queen” who lives high on the hog on government benefits while refusing to work.
 They resent their tax dollars going to help such a person.

-People aren’t eating lobster and steak on SNAP.
-The average monthly benefit is $157 per person.
+People aren’t eating lobster and steak on SNAP, though.
+The monthly SNAP benefit varies, but the average amount per person is under $200.
 Next time you go shopping, check your grocery bill to get an idea of how much that covers.

-Second, only a tiny fraction of people on SNAP are nondisabled adults who aren’t working.
+Also, only a tiny fraction of people on SNAP are non-disabled adults who aren’t working.
 Let’s look at some statistics.

 The Vast Majority of People on SNAP are Disabled, Elderly, or Children

 Here are some numbers.
-In 2022, nearly 40% of those receiving food stamps were children (with 11.6% of those younger than five).
-People 60 or older made up 18.3% of recipients.
+The US Department of Agriculture reported that in Fiscal Year 2023 (October 2022-September 2023), nearly 40% of those receiving food stamps were children (with roughly 11% of these being children younger than five).
+People 60 or older made up about 19% of recipients.

-And in 2015, 28% of adults under age 60 who received SNAP were disabled, meaning either they received disability-related benefits or reported health problems.
+Further, analysis by the Center on Budget and Policy Priorities (CBPP) indicates that roughly 28% of adults under age 60 who received SNAP in 2015 were disabled, meaning either they received disability-related benefits or reported health problems.

 Most Nondisabled Adults on SNAP Are Working Full-Time

-According to the US Government Accountability Office, 51% of adults on SNAP (between the ages of 19 and 64) were working full-time in 2018.
+According to the US Government Accountability Office, 51% of adults on SNAP (from the ages of 19 to 64) were working full-time in 2018.
 An additional 21% were working full-time part of the year (49 weeks or less).
-Thus, over 70% of those on SNAP between the ages of 19-64 were working full-time for at least part of the year.
+Thus, over 70% of people ages 19-64 on SNAP were working full-time for at least part of the year.

-Wages are so low, and the cost of living so high, that many people working full-time can’t afford food.
+Working people are on SNAP because wages are so low, and the cost of living is so high, that many people working full-time can’t afford food.

-My friend who worked in a homeless shelter told me many people she worked with had full-time jobs, but still couldn’t afford housing.
+A friend who worked in a homeless shelter told me many people she worked with had full-time jobs but still couldn’t afford housing.
 They slept in their cars, showered at the shelter, then went to their jobs.

 It’s impossible to get an exact percentage for people on SNAP who aren’t disabled, are of working age, and aren’t working.
 Statistics are from different years, some disabled people work, and some people work part-time and aren’t included in any of these percentages.

-However, if only around 30% of people on SNAP are nondisabled adults of working age, to begin with, and we know that 70% of working-age people on SNAP are working full time at least part of the year, and at least some of the remaining people are working part-time, we can guess that the percentage of able-bodied people on SNAP who aren’t working at all is very low.
+However, if only a minority of people on SNAP are nondisabled adults of working age; and we know that over 70% of working-age people on SNAP are working full time at least part of the year; and at least some of the remaining people are working part-time, then we can safely guess that the percentage of able-bodied people on SNAP who aren’t working at all is very low.

 We can surmise that the vast majority of people on SNAP are disabled, older, children, or working.